fabiantoth/streamdb/README.md

 ## Stability Notice

-- streamDB is mainly for prototyping, do not use in production, use sensitive/important.
+- streamDB is mainly for prototyping, do not use in production, or use sensitive/important data.
 - Early v0.x.x updates may be breaking, experimental, or temporary (keep track of updates, [CHANGELOG](https://github.com/fabiantoth/streamdb/blob/main/CHANGELOG.md)).